-Ottawa Valley Watch & Clock Collectors Club
+Ottawa Valley Watch & Clock Collectors Club OVWCCC |

 Club History The Ottawa Valley Watch and Clock Collectors Club met for the first time in September 1975.
 The founding members represented a broad spectrum of interest in the field of horology.
 There were the collectors - people with collections of watches and clocks and watchmaker tools.
 Some had just one item, others had over a hundred.
 Then there were the handymen – people who could take an old lump of wheels and plates and pins and bolts and bring to life a functioning timepiece.
 And finally, there were the researchers / writers – knowledgeable people who wanted to contribute to the hobby through research and documentation - teaching repair techniques, the history of Canadian Clock and Watch makers and much more. |